codahale/sneaker/README.md

 and the Key Management Service (KMS) to provide durability, confidentiality, and integrity.

-Secrets are stored on S3, encrypted with AES-GCM and single-use, KMS-generated data keys.
+Secrets are stored on S3, encrypted with AES-256-GCM and single-use, KMS-generated data keys.

 ## Table Of Contents